scrapy/scrapy/docs/topics/selectors.rst

 used with HTML. `CSS`_ is a language for applying styles to HTML documents.
 It defines selectors to associate those styles with specific HTML elements.

-Scrapy selectors are built over the `lxml`_ library, which means they're very similar in speed and parsing accuracy.
+Scrapy selectors are powered by `parsel`_ library, which uses `lxml`_ library under the hood.
+It means Scrapy selectors are very similar in speed and parsing accuracy to lxml.

 This page explains how selectors work and describes their API which is very small and simple, unlike the `lxml`_ API which is much bigger because the